oracle/soda-for-java/doc/Getting-started-example.md

 If you need to download the SODA jar and the dependencies manually, you can do that as follows:

 *    JDBC 8 or above jar.
 For example, if you're using JDK8 or above, you could use ojdbc8.jar that ships with Oracle Database, available from [this page](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html).
-Note: to work with JSON type, which is the new default JSON storage in SODA when running against 21c database with compatible set to 20 or above, use a 21c or above JDBC jar.
+Note: to work with JSON type, which is the new default JSON storage in SODA when running against 21c database with compatible set to 20 or above, a 21c or above JDBC jar is required.

 *    javax.json-1.1.4.jar.
 This is the JSR353 implementation, download it from [here](http://search.maven.org/remotecontent?filepath=org/glassfish/javax.json/1.1.4/javax.json-1.1.4.jar).